Expand an AIStor Deployment on Linux

 on all nodes in parallel using your preferred shell tooling. -

-Monitor the deployment status
+Monitor the cluster’s status

 Use the